There are a few products that can be used as an alternative for soap for eczema, that help to keep the moisture in the skin.

-Alternatives for soap can in a few different ways.
-They can come as
+Alternatives for soap can come in a few different ways

-Bath additives are used instead of bubble bath, which normally contain fragrance, so can be an irritant.
-Bubble bath also contain soap.
-Soap removes the natural oils of the skin, so drying out the skin.
+Bath additives are used instead of bubble bath.
+They normally contain fragrances, so can be an irritant.
+Bubble baths also contain soap.
+Soap removes the natural oils of the skin, drying out the skin.